Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 4/lab 4.md

 See Danish's [Github repo](https://github.com/nishsem/Danish/blob/main/Cryptography-Class/Assessments/2-Lab-Works-20%25/Lab-Work-4/readme.md#task-2-asymmetric-encryption-rsa) to see how he encrypt using my public key()

-then i try to decrypt the message given by Danish using my private key.
+# 2.Then i try to decrypt the message given by Danish using my private key.
 ```python
 from Crypto.PublicKey import RSA  # Import the RSA module to handle RSA keys
 from Crypto.Cipher import PKCS1_OAEP  # Import the cipher method for RSA decryption